 Everyone!
 Children and youth may have less money

-than adults, but it's crucial to train them in systematic giving and faith living.
+than adults, but training them in systematic giving and faith living is crucial.

 - 4. What's the relationship between Faith Promise and paying a tithe?